sheedy/ux-prototype/README.md

 *NOTE: This will eventually all be handled by a script (optional).*

-If you are unfamiliar with terms like homebrew, npm, and ruby, or are having difficulty with the instructions below, read the [full install instructions](docs/Install.md).
+If you are unfamiliar with terms like homebrew, npm, ruby and bundler or are having difficulty with the instructions below, read the [full install instructions](docs/Install.md).

 If you already have node installed, read on.

-#### SASS and Compass
+#### SASS, Compass and Bundler

 ```
-gem install sass compass
+gem install sass compass bundler
 ```

 #### Grunt & Bower